History of Marcus Thuram in Timeline

 Marcus Thuram

-Marcus Thuram is a French professional footballer currently playing as a striker for Inter Milan in Serie A and representing the France national team.
-Known for his versatility in attack, pace, and physicality, Thuram has established himself as a prominent forward.
-He is the son of French football legend Lilian Thuram.
+Marcus Thuram is a French professional footballer currently playing as a striker for Inter Milan in Serie A and the France national team.
+Known for his pace, strength, and dribbling skills, he is a versatile forward capable of playing in multiple attacking positions.
+He is the son of French legend Lilian Thuram.
+He has represented France in various international competitions.
+His transfer to Inter Milan marked a significant step in his career, showcasing his talent on a prominent stage.

 August 1997: Marcus Thuram's Birth